ctralie/TDALabs/README.md

 This will launch a browser on your computer that will allow you to run the modules via the local Jupyter backend server

+##Installing librosa
+After you have the proper Python environment, you will need to install the [librosa library](https://github.com/librosa/librosa) for the third module on audio processing.

 ##Compiling the TDA Tools Library
 To run code which computes TDA (modules 2-4), you will need to compile some C++ code, written by [Rann Bar-On](https://math.duke.edu/people/rann-bar).
 This requires you to have CMake and OpenMP installed.
 Change into the directory "h2phatclique" and issue the following commands